toy/doc/README.markdown

 Specify what to document using:

-- `source`: path to ruby source
+- `source` — path to ruby source
-- `archive`: path to archive with ruby source (bzipped tar, gzipped tar or zip)
+- `archive` — path to archive with ruby source (bzipped tar, gzipped tar or zip)
-- `version`: ruby version in form X.Y, X.Y.Z or X.Y.Z-pPPP.
+- `version` — ruby version in form X.Y, X.Y.Z or X.Y.Z-pPPP.
 Source will be downloaded from github.com/ruby/ruby or ruby-lang.org
-- `binary`: command which is asked to run code to automatically determine ruby version.
+- `binary` — command which is asked to run code to automatically determine ruby version.
 Source will be downloaded as for version specifier

 All those specifiers accepts multiple entries.
 Default option is `binary`, 'ruby' binary is used if version is not specified.

 Other options:

-- `format`: can be `:all` to simply document all code, `:separate` to build core documentation and stdlib documentation separately and `:integrate` to integrate all stdlib to core
+- `format` — can be `:all` to simply document all code, `:separate` to build core documentation and stdlib documentation separately and `:integrate` to integrate all stdlib to core
-- `except`: skip documenting certain parts (like `win32ole` and `tk`)
+- `except` — skip documenting certain parts (like `win32ole` and `tk`)
-- `index`: specify folder containing index.html to replace front page.
+- `index` — specify folder containing index.html to replace front page.
 Good place for cheat sheet or quick ref like one downloaded from [zenspider](http://www.zenspider.com/Languages/Ruby/QuickRef.html).

 ### rails